 5 teaspoons dish soap (I use the Target generic Dawn blue dish soap)

 Using a funnel, pour all the ingredients into a gallon container.
 Put on the cap and shake.

 Spray the daily shower spray on your shower walls and surfaces after showering.
 No rinsing or elbow grease required.

 This makes about 14 1/2 cups of cleaner.

 Adding essential oils, like lemon oil, which is said to have disinfecting properties, helps hide the vinegar smell.
 You know, so your bathroom doesn’t smell like salad dressing after spraying the cleaner in your shower.

 I could’ve been a fancy blogger and made custom vinyl labels for the bottles but I don’t have time for all that so I busted out a Sharpie to label the bottle and gallon refill jug.

-We’ve been using my daily shower spray for a couple weeks, and it seems to be working just as well as the store-bought sprays.
-Yay for not having to deep clean our shower stall as often.
+We’ve been using my daily shower spray for a couple weeks and it seems to be doing a great job.
+It’s working just as well as the store-bought sprays.
+Yay for keeping soap scum and mildew at bay, and not having to deep clean our shower stall as often.